Flen

 Flen evolved as a railway junction and got the title of a city in 1949.
 Since 1971 it is the seat of the much larger Flen Municipality.

 Other things which made Flen famous is "Violen från Flen", a song written by Ulf Peder Olrog in the 1940s.
-The town also plays an important role in "Du ringde från Flen", 1992 dansband song by Grönwalls.
-The town is also mentioned in the Kent songs "Flen/Paris" on the 2005 EP The hjärta & smärta EP and "Ensam lång väg hem" on the 2010 album En plats i solen.
+The town also plays an important role in "Du ringde från Flen", a 1992 dansband song by Grönwalls.
+The town is also mentioned in the Kent song "Flen/Paris" on the 2005 EP The hjärta & smärta EP and "Ensam lång väg hem" on the 2010 album En plats i solen.
+The famous Equestrians Carl Green and Sigurd Svensson was born here.

+Flen is known as the 'city of ice cream' because it is the location of GB Glace, the biggest ice cream company in Sweden.

 Flen is also famous for having the world's northernmost vineyard, in Blacksta.

 Riksdag elections

 This list charts the urban area of Flen itself rather than the namesake municipality of which Flen is the seat.